storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # Sam had a problem, it seemed no matter what he did, wherever he went people, would get in his way.

-zan esamm wei luga ei gein egi. is-mon wei buli mugi la, is-mon da man mugi la, zan-muli wei giawin wei uwein lon iasin is-mon.
+zan esamm wei luga ei gein egi. is-mon wei mugi la, is-mon da mugi la, zan-muli wei giawin wei uwein lon iasin is-mon.

 # Well, not today he thought to himself as he got out of bed, today is going to be different.

-go "va-lon esuno dis" is-mon wei esebin da begi lon wei gan-zewi dan zugi liabei. "esuno dis wei guma endei"
+go "va-lon esuno dis" is-mon wei esebin lon wei gan-zewi dan zugi liabei. "esuno dis wei guma endei"

 # and he came up with a great plan, to make sure nobody would stay in his way.

-is-mon wei esebin ei esebin wiawa da wei buli veli ei i va-zan wei uwein lon iasin is-mon
+is-mon wei esebin ei esebin wiawa da i va-zan wei uwein lon iasin is-mon

 # He went to the bathroom to clean his teath, but as he got in there, his sister laura was in the way.

-wei giawin lon doimo delo, deso la zi-ma min is-mon bi enon loila lon man dis, lon iasin is-mon.
+lon doimo delo li zi-ma min is-mon bi enon loila, lon iasin is-mon.

 # "Get out of my way", he said,

 go "o wega dan iasin mi"

-# why, asked Laura, but as she said that, some of her toothpaste fell on sam.
+# why, asked Laura, but as she said that, some of her toothpaste fell on sam's clothes.

-zan Loila go "dan vemi". lon wei dugi ei dis la leli goigo gedin wei giawin da guli-guli esamm
+zan Loila go "dan vemi". lon wei dugi ei dis la leli goigo gedin wei giawin da elein esamm

 # This was it, time to try out out, "Get out of my way"  This time he said it so loudly, and soo forceully that no-one would dare refuse.